Did Louisiana Legislators Ruin The State’s Startup Economy With An Amazon Tax?

 Kelly Warner is an Internet law firm that works with startups, marketers, and developers.
 In fact, we’re one of the first firms to concentrate on legalities associated with online marketing and selling.

-Founder Aaron Kelly is a preeminently AV-rated attorney, with a 10-out-of-10 on Avvo.com; named partner Daniel Warner has a photographic memory; partner Raees Mohamed has won his fair share of David v.
+Founder Aaron Kelly is a preeminently AV-rated attorney, with a 10-out-of-10 on Avvo.com; named partner Daniel Warner has a photographic memory, which definitely comes in handy for clients; partner Raees Mohamed has won his share of David v.
 Goliath cases; associate lawyer Hansen Tong has a rocket science background.
 They’re an online business legal dream team.

 Get in touch; let’s chat about your situation and start crafting a solution.